Shopify/shopify-cli/README.md

 Actions will always be verbs you can apply to resources or global actions.

-When in doubt, add a `--help` or `-h` at the end of your command to get a full explanation of the available options for the command.
+You can add `--help` or `-h` to the end of your command to get a full explanation of the available options for the command.

 ## Quick start guide for theme developers